isomerpages/nlb-learning/_science/Teens/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b> Science o'Clock Junior: Pepper's Lab | Let's Build A Tower!
 (2:28) </b><br>
-Have you ever wondered how a tall and high skyscraper like the Burj Khalifa in Dubai, can be so stable and strong?
+Have you ever wondered how a tall and high skyscraper like the Burj Khalifa in Dubai, can be so stable and strong?  <br>
-<small> Science o'Clock Junior: Pepper's Lab | Let's Build A Tower! - YouTube (2020, September 26).
+<small> Source: Science o'Clock Junior: Pepper's Lab | Let's Build A Tower! - YouTube (2020, September 26).
 Science Centre Singapore.
 Retrieved 2021, October 22.</small></p>
   </div>
 </div>